 You will receive a ceramic mug or pint made by someone else in exchange for yours!
 Bring your mug or pint to the Exchange when you check-in at registration.
 The mugs and pints will be on display all day Friday and bagged on Saturday morning to be exchanged during lunch Saturday.
 Students are encouraged to participate!

 Be prepared to shop during the 2-Day Trade Show featuring over 20 outstanding ceramic related vendors.
 The vendors will be open to serve you from 8-5.

-Now is your chance to buy the ALCC T-Shirt you have always wanted.
-Selections and sizes limited but guaranteed to be a price you will love!
+Now is your chance to get that ALCC T-Shirt you always wanted.
+Selections and sizes limited!

 On Saturday ALCC attendees are welcome to attend any lectures taking place at the Birmingham Museum of Art.
 The symposium events are free and open to the public.
 For program information: http://www.artsbma.org/bunting-symposium

 Meet and Greet at the Century Restaurant in the Tutwiler Hotel.
 Join us for dinner 7:00-9:00pm with the ALCC 30 presenting artists, Nick Joerling, Peter Rose, and Patti Warashina.